 To gain more support to take the crown from her brother, Rhaenyra sent her son Jace on his dragon to treat with the Arryns, Manderlys, and Starks, and her son Luke to treat with Lord Borros Baratheon at Storm's End.
 Luke's mission was thought to be the safer, but he arrived at Storm's End to find Queen Alicent's younger son Aemond already there.
 Aemond, riding Vhagar, killed Luke over Shipbreaker Bay as he attempted to leave after failing to gain Lord Borros' allegiance.
 The news of Luke's death devastated his mother.

 Rhaenyra took the capital and sat in the throne for roughly half a year.
 Upon taking the city, Rhaenyra insisted on claiming her fathers seat, and so she climbed the Iron Throne and accepted pleas of forgiveness and loyalty from those in the Red Keep all throughout the night.
-Although Rhaenyra was in armor, Septon Eustace claimed that those present witnessed the throne leaving several cuts on her legs and left hand.
+Although Rhaenyra was dressed in armor, Septon Eustace claimed that those present witnessed the throne leaving several cuts on her legs and left hand.
 The dripping blood was taken as a sign that the throne had rejected her; her days as ruler would be few.
-Rhaenyra came to exact too much revenge on the denizens of King's Landing, and the smallfolk turned against her.
-She grew so cruel and vindictive that they named her "King Maegor with Teats."
-After hearing of the Two Betrayers, she grew paranoid and declared Addam Velaryon, Corlys Velaryon, and Nettles all traitors, a decision that alienated several of her allies.

 After the Storming of the Dragonpit Rhaenyra fled King's Landing.
 Terrorized and despairing, she grew grey and haggard as she traveled past Rosby, Stokeworth, and Duskendale.
 Once she reached Dragonstone, Rhaenyra was betrayed by Ser Alfred Broome, whose men slew the remainder of her Queensguard.
 Her half-brother Aegon II then had her fed to his own dragon, Sunfyre, at Dragonstone.
 King Aegon II decreed that Rhaenyra was never a queen and that she be referred to only as princess in all chronicles and court records.